AIFF Player of the Year Awards

-The AIFF Player of the Year Awards are the annual football awards presented to the best footballers in India by the All India Football Federation (AIFF).
+The AIFF Player of the Year Awards are the annual awards presented to the best footballers in India by the All India Football Federation (AIFF).
 The AIFF first announced the award for Men's Player of the Year in 1992; I. M. Vijayan was the inaugural winner.
-Sunil Chhetri has won the award a record seven times, more than any other player.
 No winner was announced in 1998 and 1999.
-It was re-introduced in 2000.
+It was re-introduced in 2000 and Vijayan won it for the second time becoming the first player to do so.
+Sunil Chhetri has won the award a record seven times.
+Jo Paul Ancheri, Bhaichung Bhutia and Lallianzuala Chhangte have each won the award twice.
+Subhasish Bose is the most recent winner in the men's category.

 The AIFF Women's Player of the Year Award was introduced in 2001.
-Oinam Bembem Devi was its first recipient.
-Between 2002 and 2012, no women's award was given out.
+Bembem Devi was its first recipient.
+No winner was given out from 2002 up to 2012.
 In 2013, the award was re-introduced and Bembem Devi won it for the second time.
-Other than Bembem Devi, Bala Devi has also won the award twice, in 2015 and 2016.
-Along with the men's and women's awards, the AIFF Emerging Player of the Year Award for men was introduced in 2013, and a similar award for women was introduced in 2015.
+Other than Bembem Devi, Bala Devi and Manisha Kalyan have won the award multiple times.
+Bala Devi has won the award thrice, whereas Kalyan won the award twice.
+Soumya Guguloth is the most recent winner in this category.

+Along with the men's and women's awards, the AIFF Emerging Player of the Year Award for men was introduced in 2013.
+Jeje Lalpekhlua was the inaugural winner.
+He went on to win the Men's Player of the Year Award for 2016.
+Sandesh Jhingan is the only other player to have won both the awards.
+Anirudh Thapa is the only player to have won this award twice.
+In 2015, Pyari Xaxa became the inaugural winner of the award in the women's category.
+Sanju Yadav and Kalyan are the only players to have won both the Emerging player of the Year and the Player of the Year Award for women.
+In 2024, the award was renamed as Promising Player of the Year Award.
+Brison Fernandes and Thoibisana Chanu are the most recent winners in the men's and women's categories respectively.

 Until 2016, the men's awards were selected on the basis of voting by the coaches of the I-League clubs.
 Since 2017, coaches of both the I-League and the Indian Super League have voted to select the winner.
 The women's awards are selected by the head coach of the women's national team in consultation with the AIFF Technical Director.

 Men's Player of the Year

 I. M. Vijayan was the first player to receive the award in 1992.
-He was also the first player to win it consecutively in 1997 and 2000 (there was no award in 1998 and 1999).
+He was also the first player to win it consecutively for 1997 and 2000 (there was no award in 1998 and 1999).
 He has won the award three times.
-Sunil Chhetri has received the award a record seven times: in 2007, 2011, 2013, 2014, 2017, 2018−19 and most recently, 2021−22.
-Jo Paul Ancheri and Bhaichung Bhutia are the other players who have won this award more than once.
+Sunil Chhetri has received the award a record seven times: for 2007, 2011, 2013, 2014, 2017, 2018−19 and most recently, 2021−22.
+Jo Paul Ancheri, Bhaichung Bhutia and Lallianzuala Chhangte are the other players who have won this award more than once.